jupegarnica/garn-validator/README.md

   isValidOrThrow({ a: Number, b: String })({ a: null, b: null });
 } catch (error) {
-  error instanceof TypeValidationError; // true error.message; // on path /a value null do not match constructor Number }
+  error instanceof TypeValidationError; // true error.message; // At path /a null do not match constructor Number }
 ```